Live from Portland, Maine 2016

 My baby don't have to work.

-She don't have to rob or steal.
+she don't have to ride or steal.

-I'll give her everything she needs, baby.
+I'll give her everything she needs, baby,

-And I am a driving wheel.
+and I am a driving wheel.

 Well, I wrote my baby a letter.